Small Business Year-End Checklist

 - Start implementing your action plans.

 You can turn over the required documents to an accountant or prepare your income tax yourself.
 There are key records your tax accountant will need to prepare your income tax.
-If you happen to be using one of the excellent cloud-based accounting software programs for record keeping, one of the many advantages is that your accountant will be able to directly access your business records online.
+Using a cloud-based accounting software will streamline this process by allowing your accountant to directly access your business records online.
+If you're not aware of what the tax requirements are for small businesses in the U.S. or Canada, your accountant can help you sort it out.

 That's It!
 You’re Done!

-You know the cliché; businesses that fail to plan plan to fail.
-We all know how important business planning is, but it's easy to put off in the press of daily events.
-Hopefully, this year-end checklist has inspired you to get to it and made your business planning easier.
+You know the cliché: Businesses that fail to plan, plan to fail.
+We all know how important business planning is, but it's easy to put off amid the press of daily events.
+This year-end checklist should inspire you to get to work—and make your planning a little easier.
+You might even feel energized for the next fiscal year.